 Similar reasoning about dark colors reducing heat stress has been applied to understanding why the inhabitants of the Sanai desert, the Bedouins, often wear black robes.
 As we all know, heat rises.
 Wearing black can be an effective way to keep from overheating if clothing is worn loosely as in this picture of a young Bedouin girl with her baby goats (black goats, incidentally).
 Black indeed absorbs heat but the space between the black cloak and the girl’s body (thanks to the loose-fitting) creates a kind of chimney effect moving the heat upwards and out through the top of the garment.
 This cooling principle wouldn’t work if she was wearing a form-fitting black shirt, however.
 Get it?
 Yes, maybe it seems far-fetched but black garb is, in fact, common in the traditional Bedouin wardrobe.
 Surely there’s a reason they sport black when the average summer temperature hovers around 97° Fahrenheit.

-As you ponder this idea of a cloak serving to vent hot air like a chimney, think of basic roof design.
+As you consider what to wear when roofing and you ponder this idea of a cloak serving to vent hot air like a chimney, think of basic roof design.
 Roofs use vents in the same way to give pent up hot air an escape outlet.
 If heat is trapped due to poor ventilation it would compromise living conditions in the home or building.
 The same is true with living things.
 That’s why vented clothing is popular among roofers.
 Loose-fitting shirts like those made by Columbia, Patagonia, and ExOfficio are designed with slits on either side and open panels to the back.
 Heat from outside and heat emitted from the body due to strenuous motion can escape through the slits openings in the shirts.

 The question of whether white is better than black for keeping cool has a valid comparison in roofing materials.
 More than half of the sunlight reaching the earth is invisible to the human eye, and this invisible sunlight heats the roof.
 Roofing professionals may be familiar with the term thermal emittance or emissivity.
 In warm and sunny climates highly emissive roof products can help keep a home or building cooler by releasing the remaining heat absorbed from the sun.
 Although white roofing material tends to be effective in reflecting back sunlight and thus heat, colored roofing materials can also be made to reflect sunlight.
 According to CertainTeed a manufacturer of roof shingles, “Historically, cool roofs have been either white or some other lighter shade color.
 However, that dynamic has changed in recent years with the development of residential cool roof products like Landmark Solaris® and Presidential Solaris® that can achieve EnergyStar® qualified levels of solar reflectivity even in dark, rich hues.”